-Oregon grape holly (Mahonia x media 'Arthur Menzies')
+(Mahonia x media 'Arthur Menzies')

 The plant: 'Arthur Menzies' is an evergreen shrub that is a taller version of the Oregon grape holly.
 The glossy, compound leaves can be up to 18 inches long.
 In winter the shrub produces upright, bright yellow flowers that measure 12 inches in height.
 The blue-purple "grapes" that follow the blooms cascade down over the foliage.
 The shrub grows much taller than other mahonias, reaching 10 feet.
 Hardy in USDA Zones 7 and 8.